Blinken says "regrettable" that U.S., Chinese defense chiefs did not meet | Law-Order

 Blinken says "regrettable" that U.S., Chinese defense chiefs did not meet

+Relations between China and the United States have been tense, with friction between the world's two largest economies over everything from Taiwan and China's human rights record to its military activity in the South China Sea.

-It was "regrettable" that a possible meeting between U.S. Defense Secretary Lloyd Austin and Chinese defense minister Li Shangfu did not go ahead, U.S. Secretary of State Antony Blinken said on Wednesday.
+It is "regrettable" that a possible meeting between U.S. Defense Secretary Lloyd Austin and Chinese defense minister Li Shangfu will not go ahead, U.S. Secretary of State Antony Blinken said on Wednesday.

-Speaking at a news conference in Sweden, Blinken repeated the importance of regular and open lines of communication with Beijing.
+Blinken, speaking at a news conference in Sweden, repeated the importance of regular and open lines of communication with Beijing.
 "The most dangerous thing is not to communicate," he added.

+China has declined a request from the United States for a meeting between their defense chiefs at an annual security forum in Singapore this weekend, media reported on Monday, a new sign of strain between the powers.
+The Pentagon on Tuesday said a Chinese fighter jet carried out an "unnecessarily aggressive" maneuver near a U.S. military plane over the South China Sea in international airspace, further adding to the already tense relations.

+"Chinese pilot took dangerous action in approaching the plane very, very closely," Blinken said, adding that there have been a series of such actions directed not only to the United States but to other countries as well.
+Relations between China and the United States have been tense, with friction between the world's two largest economies over everything from Taiwan and China's human rights record to its military activity in the South China Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)